owenchokor/paper_review/paper-only/AlphaCLIP/AlphaCLIP.md

 ## Experiments
 1. Zero-Shot in ImageNet-S
 2. Zero-Shot REC(Referring Expression Comprehension): finding specific objects based on text
-3. OVD(Open Vocabulary detection): detects new classes, not used in training
+3. OVD(Open Vocabulary detection): detects new classes(no bbox), not used in training
 4. MLLM

 -----